 1. When can I appeal?

-You can only appeal against a decision of an Exam Board.
+You can appeal against a decision of an Exam Board as well as other procedures, including Committee of Enquiry, and Fitness to Practice outcomes.
 The appeal should be based on one OR both of the following:

 You had exceptional personal circumstances which you believe have had an adverse effect on your performance and you can evidence a reason why you could not make this known before the